whyking/lab-rat-node-js/README.md

 # whyking/lab-rat-node-js

-Whyking's "Hello World!"-ish playground Node.js application.
+A "Hello World!"-ish playground application of [Node.js](https://nodejs.org/).
+This is my lab rat to set up build flows, tools, etc.

 ## Configuring npm for use with GitHub Packages